 Family finance program specialists are providing free, one-on-one financial conversations.
 Financial educators are available to talk about options for revising a budget, prioritizing bills, paying down debt and connecting Iowans with community resources to stretch reduced incomes.
 Iowans can connect with a family finance specialist by phone or email.
 The conversations are free and confidential.
 Click the link above for more info.

 Story County has historically been one of the most food insecure counties in all of Iowa.
 The COVID-19 pandemic has impacted our local food insecurity.
-In the link above you can find information on a variety of food resources, including food pantries county-wide (and their changes during this time), school district food resources during COVID-19, and other food resources available to you.
+In the link above you can find information on a variety of food resources, including food pantries county-wide and other food resources available to you.
 If you have any resources to add, updates, or questions, please contact Anneke Mundel, Community Impact Director at UWSC.